Skip to Content

 Training your Mini Labradoodle puppy is both rewarding and essential for their development.
 It is important to note that training not only includes teaching them commands, it also includes socializing them.
 Here are some tips on how to train and socialize your puppy.

-Let’s start with training, the key is to begin early.
-Puppies, especially in that golden window of 8 to 16 weeks, are like sponges.
+• Start Early: Puppies, especially in that golden window of 8 to 16 weeks, are like sponges.
 They soak up everything you teach them.
 Starting with simple commands like ‘sit’, ‘stay’, and ‘come’ lays a great foundation.

-Socialization
+Socialization Tips

 Watch out for the puppy blues.
 They are real and common when you first bring home a puppy.
 For tips on how to deal with the puppy blues check out my post; Puppy Blues: How to Overcome the Feeling of Regret